issoupadrink/Tiny-Encryption-Algorithm/README.md

 # Tiny Encryption Algorithm

 The Tiny Encryption Algorithm is a simple block cipher designed by David Wheeler and Roger Needham in 1994 at the Cambridge Computer Laboratory.
+Fun issue I found while implementing this is that Ruby does not have a nice way of dealing with C datatypes, so I had to write my own `uint32_t` type.